Database Views as Explanations for Relational Deep Learning: GNN-Specific Approach

 Recall that $\mu(\vec x, m)$ applies the mask component $m$ to the encoding vector $\vec x$.
-When masking attribute $A_i$, we use a replacement vector $\vec u = \enc_{R.A_i}(t'[A_i])$ for a uniformly and randomly sampled tuple $t' \in D(R)$.
-This ensures the replacement of the attribute's encoding is uninformative, yet realistic.
+Every time we apply masking attribute-wise, we first consider a random permutation to the tuples of $D(R)$, which assigns for each tuple $t$ a replacement tuple $t'$.
+Then to apply masking to $v = (R,t)$ for each attribute $A_i$ we use the replacement vector $\vec u_i = \enc_{R.A_i}(t'[A_i])$, i.e., the encoding of the value of $A_i$ in $t'$.
+This ensures the replacement of the $t[A_i]$ encoding is uninformative, yet realistic.
 Masks for all relations and attributes are learned jointly.

-After mask learning, continuous mask values are mapped into projection explanations.
-For that, we use a threshold $\delta > 0$: